noahsarkmusic/noahsarkmusic.github.io/_posts/2017-11-26-youtube-varispeed.markdown

 ---
-title: "How to Recreate Varispeed Tape Effects - YouTube"
+title: "How to Recreate Varispeed Tape Effects like the Beatles - YouTube"
 category: motion
 image: /media/youtube_title.jpg
 caption: "Thinking Inside the Box on YouTube."